With tougher rules, China wants fewer, but better, electric car makers

 Zhang at Automotive Foresight estimates companies need to have least 3 billion yuan ($438 million) to meet the new R&D, sales and plant standards.

-While several start-ups have the funding, they are reluctant to fork out on license applications now, though several said it was inevitable.
+While several start-ups have the funding, they are reluctant to fork out on licence applications now, though several said it was inevitable.

 For example, Cheng at NextEV - which aims to have raised 20 billion yuan ($2.9 billion) at home and abroad by the year-end - said he'd rather spend on developing technology.
 NextEV will pay contract manufacturer JAC for each car produced, though Cheng foresees the relationship going deeper in future.